-- 8.4.1 The CIA Tests shall be a combination of a variety of tools such as class tests, assignments, seminars, and viva-voce that would be suitable to the course.
-This requires an element of openness. - 8.4.2 The students are to be informed in advance about the assessment procedures. - 8.4.3 The pattern of question paper will be decided by the respective faculty. - 8.4.4 CIA Test-I will cover the syllabus of the first two units while CIA Test-II will cover the last three units. - 8.4.5 CIA Tests will be for two to three hours duration depending on the quantum of syllabus. - 8.4.6 A student cannot repeat the CIA Test-I and CIA Test-II.
+- 8.4.1 The CIA Tests shall be a combination of a variety of tools such as class tests, assignments, seminars, and viva-voce that would be suitable for the course.
+This requires an element of openness. - 8.4.2 The students are to be informed in advance about the assessment procedures. - 8.4.3 The pattern of question paper will be decided by the respective faculty.

+- 8.4.4 CIA Test-I will cover the syllabus of the first two units while CIA Test-II will cover the last three units. - 8.4.5 CIA Tests will be for one to three hours duration depending on the quantum of syllabus. - 8.4.6 A student cannot repeat the CIA Test-I and CIA Test-II.
 However, if for any valid reason, the student is unable to attend the test, the prerogative of arranging a special test lies with the teacher in consultation with the Head of the Department.

-8.5 End Semester Examinations (ESE)
+8.5 End Semester Examinations (ESEs)

-- 8.5.1 The ESE for the first/third semester will be conducted in November and for the second/fourth semester in May. - 8.5.2 A candidate who does not pass the examination in any course(s) of the first, second and third semesters will be permitted to reappear in such course(s) that will be held in April and November in the subsequent semester/year. - 8.5.3 The ESE will be of three hours duration and will cover the entire syllabus of the course.
+- 8.5.1 The ESEs for the odd semester will be conducted in November and for the even semester in May. - 8.5.2 A candidate who does not pass the examination in any course(s) will be permitted to reappear in such course(s) in the subsequent semester/year. - 8.5.3 The ESE will be of three hours duration and will cover the entire syllabus of the course.